epsitec-sa/electrum/README.md

 * `styles` &rarr; a _styles object_ which can be set on DOM element `style` properties; the styles object is compatible with Radium.
-It exposes a `with()` function which can be used to obtain an updated _styles object_ into which additional styles have been merged.
+It exposes a `with(s1, s2, ...)` function which can be used to obtain an updated _styles object_ into which additional styles have been merged.
 * `mergeStyles(s1, s2, ...)` &rarr; a _hash_ containing the merged styles.

+## Component with a multiple style functions

+A component linked with a style definition consisting of a multiple style functions will expose following methods:

+* `getStyles(key)` &rarr; a _styles object_ for the specified style definiton,
+  which can be set on DOM element `style` properties; the styles object is compatible with Radium.
+It exposes a `with(s1, s2, ...)` function which can be used to obtain an updated _styles object_ into which additional styles have been merged.
+* `mergeStyles(key, s1, s2, ...)` &rarr; a _hash_ containing the merged
+  styles for the specified style definition.

+Note that the signature of the methods are different from a component with a single style function.

 # Wrapping and automatic component extensions